MatthiasBart/bachelor-thesis/chapters/5-implementation.typ

 In an approach to give a brief overview about Apples networking #gls("api")s, Apple describes Multipeer Connectivity as a high-level interface to Apples #gls("ptp") WiFi support and also introduces the Network Framework, which is considered a low-level interface by Apple engineers @quinn_the_eskimo_network_2024.
 Apples Documentation states developers should use this framework when they need direct access to protocols like TLS, TCP, and UDP for their custom application protocols.
 The Network framework features opt-in support for #gls("ptp") connection establishment via #gls("awdl") and also does not support connecting via Bluetooth, which is accessible through the Core Bluetooth Framework. @apple_inc_tn3151_2023

 Nearby Interaction is yet another framework to establish #gls("ptp") connections.
-It uses the iPhones ultra wideband (UWB) chip to "locate and interact with nearby devices using identifiers, distance, and direction" @apple_inc_nearby_nodate.
-These chips are usually used in smaller distances to precisely locate compatible hardware, so in examples from Apples world wide developer conference (WWDC) distances of one and a half to three meters are shown which does not meet the requirements for this experiments @apple_inc_explore_2021.
+It uses the iPhones #gls("uwb") chip to "locate and interact with nearby devices using identifiers, distance, and direction" @apple_inc_nearby_nodate.
+These chips are usually used in smaller distances to precisely locate compatible hardware, so in examples from Apples #gls("wwdc") distances of one and a half to three meters are shown which does not meet the requirements for this experiments @apple_inc_explore_2021.

 Following Apples recommendations documented in a technote about choosing the right networking #gls("api"), the Networking framework is used for establishing a connection and transferring data. @apple_inc_tn3151_2023